-Whether you have chosen to build a deck yourself, or hire your local contractor , it is important to be up-to-date on your deck-building vocabulary to understand the roles of each of your decks components.
-Once you have mastered the terminology of planning of your next deck, from researching building codes, obtaining permits and setting up an estimate.
+Whether you have chosen to build a deck yourself, or hire your local contractor , it is important to be up-to-date on your deck-building vocabulary to understand the roles of each of your deck’s components.
 Being able to clearly communicate your vision of your new deck design will make it easier for everyone involved and also ensure accuracy of what you want your final product to be.

 The main components of a deck